jgerstmayr/EXUDYN/docs/RST/RigidBodyAndJointsTutorial.rst

 Sometimes it is hard to understand the degree of freedom for the constrained system.
 Furthermore, we may have added -- by error -- redundant constraints, which are not solvable or at least cause solver problems.
-Both can be checked with the command
+Both can be checked with the command:
-\ ````\ :

 .. code-block:: python